Rhodehamelk/mbira-modelling/mathematics.md

 ## An aside on assumptions

-$A$ is assumed to be the area of a simple rectangle of constant width and depth in this initial approximation.
-Thereby $k$ is reduced to a function of $l$ alone.
-However, a nontrivial approximation might account for the fan-shaped tine by approximating the cross-sectional area as $A = \int_{0}^{L}f(l)dl$, where $f(l)$ is a function that determines the cross-sectional area of a slice of the tine as defined by a curved shape in 3 dimensional space.
+A nontrivial approximation might account for the fan-shaped tine with the definition of the cross-sectional area as $\int_{0}^{L}f(l)dl$, where $f(l)$ is a function that determines the cross-sectional area of a slice of the tine as defined by a curved shape in 3 dimensional space.
 That being said, such a consideration is well out-of-scope for the moment and possibly incorrect.

 [^1]: Material Densities, https://spectro.in/Densities-of-Materials.html
 [^2]: Damping Constants, https://help.solidworks.com/2016/english/solidworks/cworks/r_viscous_damping_ratios.htm